dfan14051/dfan.me/README.md

 # Update
 Site is no longer live as I ran out of student Digital Ocean credit.

+(8/15/18) I'm deprecating this codebase in favor of a simpler, GitHub Pages powered site for my research blog.
 ## Todo
 Migrate site to GitHub pages